xinglongzhangnudt/policy-learning-for-distributed-mpc/README.md

 The tutorials lead you through implementing the code files uploaded.

 * DSLC_training: Implement the code to verify the convergence condition of actor-critic learning and the closed-stability condition under actor-critic learning in the receding horizon control framework.
 The code is implemented in Matlab.
 * DSLC_xtdrone: Deploy the control policy to control a number of multirotor drones in the Gazebo.
 This part is based on XTDrone, PX4, and MAVROS, containing materials related to  [XTDrone project](https://github.com/robin-shaun/XTDrone/blob/master).
+The code is implemented in Python.
   * DSLC_xtdrone6: Control 6 multirotor drones to realize formation control and transformation.
   * DSLC_xtdrone18: Control 18 multirotor drones to realize formation control and transformation.
 * DSLC_solving_one_robot_control: Implement the code to solve the centralized control problem of one robot distributedly and compare it with the centralized version.
 The code is implemented in Matlab.